Financial Planning When You're Juggling Debt

 4. Automate your savings goals

 What?
 Save when you have debt?
 Impossible, right?
 Sure, you have bills to pay.
 You have looming debt.
 But when all your money goes toward your living expenses and debt load, it might feel like nothing is left for you and your savings goals.
-Then, begin by stashing away a little each month.
+Begin by stashing away a little each month, and over time this will build up and take a little pressure off if an unexpected expense pops up.

 5. Give up big purchases and find ways to cut back

 For the time being, it might be a good idea to hit "pause" on spending money on vacations and making large-ticket purchases, such as that new laptop or sofa set you've had your eye on.
-Sure, there's Buy Now, Pay Later (BNPL) plans, but isn't that really just another form of short-term debt.
+Sure, there are Buy Now, Pay Later (BNPL) plans, but isn't that really just another form of short-term debt?

 Along the same lines, find ways to cut back—recurring subscriptions, eating out, and so forth.
-Any money saved and go straight into your debt payoff efforts.
+Any money saved can go straight into your debt payoff efforts.

 6. Manage debt fatigue